hhuanglabweb/hhuanglabweb.github.io/README.md

 * Add various features, i.e. traffic count

+* Adjust css file a little bit more to create a customized theme.

 ------------------------Below are the tutorials for changing things in this repo, please read carefully before making a commit.
 If you are unsure of a change, ask Tom: Email: zyhu95 DOT berkeley, Wechat: drownmewithrain.------------------------